 After lunch at a local restaurant in this historic core of the city, we visit the Trakart Cultural Centre, which contains an excellent exhibition of floor mosaics from a residential building from the 4th century AD, left in situ.
 The large mosaics show a female head surrounded by geometric patterns and the name Eirene.

-We also visit the early 5th-century Bishop Basilica, believed to be the largest Early-Christian temple found in the lands of the Roman province of Thrace.
-Discovered in 1982, the site is due to open as a museum in late 2019.
+We also visit the early 5th-century Bishop Basilica.
+Discovered in 1982, the basilica is believed to be the largest Early-Christian temple found in the lands of the Roman province of Thrace.
 Little from the remarkable architecture of the three-nave basilica with an apse, a narthex, and a colonnaded atrium has survived through centuries.
 However, it features almost 2000 square metres of multi-coloured mosaics spread across two floors.
 These intricate mosaics include geometric patterns, including figurative images of vases, flower baskets, plants and birds.
 The decoration and patterns were strongly influenced by the early-Christian centres in Asia Minor and Syria.
 The most impressive of them are: The Spring of Life scenes laid in the centre of each side aisle, the images of over 100 birds in the middle panel of the nave, as well as the rosette-like peacock with an opened tail, surrounded by other birds and two kantharoi, located in the middle of the narthex.

 The remainder of the day is at leisure for you to further explore Plovdiv.
 You may wish to visit the Georgiadi House, which also has a remarkable exterior.
 Inside, there is a small Museum of the National Liberation Struggle.
 Another handsome building houses a permanent exhibition of the works of Zlatyu Boyadjiev (1903-1976), who painted many scenes of Bulgarian village life.
 (Overnight Plovdiv) BL